memelll/CS121-WonderPet/README.md

    python -m pip install --upgrade pip
    ```

-3. Manually download the contents of the WONDER PET folder from the Wonder Pet repository.
+3. Manually download the contents of the WONDER PET folder from the WonderPet repository.
 4. Save the downloaded files to a directory of your choice.
 5. Navigate to the directory where you saved the WONDER PET files using the cd command.
 6. Install Pygame by running: